 Sustainable businesses take steps to replace, protect or conserve natural resources.
 Obviously that can help combat serious environmental issues like climate change and plastic pollution.
 But there’s more to it.

-Resources cost money so using fewer of them helps the bottom line.
+- Sustainability may lower your costs and increase profitability: Resources cost money so using fewer of them helps the bottom line.
 As a result, sustainable businesses often perform better financially according to studies by organisations like the Economist Intelligence Unit, Harvard, and MIT Sloan.

 Planning to be a sustainable business

 Sustainability doesn't have to be hard or expensive.
 It’s easy to start small and still make a difference.
 But just like any other business project, you need a plan to make it work.

 Set goals, a timeframe, and a way to measure and monitor progress.
 Build in ideas for engaging your employees – you want sustainable thinking to be part of your company culture.
 Consider incentives or competitions to make it fun.
 These could even be extended to your customers.

 Every dollar and hour matters to every small business so there's no sense in trying to do too much.
 It's much more effective to focus on supporting a few initiatives that really matter to you, your people, or your customers.

 - Use electricity meters to find which equipment uses the most energy.
 See if you can use those appliances more efficiently, or switch to energy-efficient alternatives.

 - Ask your energy providers if they can offer renewable forms such as solar or wind.